"The network crashed"

 This assumes you have disabled IPV6 in the steps above.

-If you are working on a laptop computer, consider these are recommended steps because some laptops do not properly recover from power-save mode on their wireless adapters.
-If you have reasonably modern equipment, you might skip this step:
+Optional: If you are working on a laptop computer, consider these steps because some laptops do not recover from power-save mode on their wireless adapters.
+If you have reasonably modern equipment, skip this step:

 a.
 Click the System Tray Battery Icon (or Control Panel, "Power")